teke85/portfolio_project-setup/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Welcome to Teke's Portfolio
+# Welcome to my Portfolio Project

 ## About me ##
 I am a front-end remote web developer who combines the art of design with the art of programming by translating UI/UX design wireframes to code.